11.00am - 5.30pm (with registration and networking from 10.30am)

 Find out more about Access at Cecil Sharp House.

 Please contact us at [email protected] if you have any questions about the accessibility of the day.
+Presentations will be live captioned on the day.
 If you would like a BSL Interpreter, please contact us by Friday 28 February.

 We make our Folk Education Development Days events free or as low cost as possible to ensure accessibility for those with no or low incomes.
 If you feel you can buy a Supporter ticket, you will be helping us do exactly that.
 Thank you.